Agastsya/ScamDroid/README.md

-# ScanDroid - Vulnerability Scanner and AI-Based Patching Recommendation Tool
+# ScamDroid - Vulnerability Scanner and AI-Based Patching Recommendation Tool

 ## Overview
 ScanDroid is an advanced security scanning and vulnerability patching recommendation tool designed to help users detect vulnerabilities in their infrastructure and web applications.
 It integrates multiple scanning tools like **Nmap, Lynis, Naabu, Gobuster, and Bandit**, along with an AI-based recommendation engine to provide intelligent patching suggestions.